-- · Select quantifiable standards, goals and benchmarks for each monitoring activity. - Collect, analyze and discuss data for each monitoring activity.
-At a minimum, the delegate's QI committee should discuss the data.
-Humana should approve data collection methods. - Plan and implement corrective actions to improve performance. - Remeasure to determine success of corrective action interventions. - Cite quantifiable care and service improvements related to the tracking and trending of Humana member inquiries and verbal complaints when complaint management is delegated.
+- Select quantifiable standards, goals and benchmarks for each monitoring activity. - Collect, analyze and discuss data for each monitoring activity.
+At a minimum, the delegate's Quality Improvement committee should discuss the data.
+Humana should approve data collection methods. - Plan and implement corrective actions to improve performance. - Re-measure to determine success of corrective action interventions. - Cite quantifiable care and service improvements related to the tracking and trending of Humana member

-Credentialing Requirements
+Credentialing Delegation

 The delegate is to comply with Humana's credentialing and recredentialing requirements, all applicable state and federal laws, rules and regulations and accreditation organization requirements pertaining to credentialing and/or recredentialing.
-This includes maintaining a credentialing committee, a credentialing and recredentialing program and all related policies, procedures and processes in compliance with these requirements.
+This includes maintaining a credentialing committee, a credentialing and recredentialing program, and all related policies, procedures and processes in compliance with these requirements.